The Sky Is a Neighborhood: Reception

 The song was generally well received commercially and critically.
 As of September 2017, the song had peaked at number seven on the Billboard US Mainstream Rock Songs chart.
 ABC News singled out the song as a standout track on Concrete and Gold, stating that "within the context of the record it really stands out ...
 Grohl sells it with his shout and the background choir of voices gives it a wonderfully ominous touch.
 MetalSucks praised the song's sound for being "like nothing the band has ever done before, but it still fits in perfectly with the rest of their material.
 This, my friends, is artistic evolution done right."
 Foo Fighters performed "The Sky Is a Neighborhood" at the 2018 Brit Awards where they won the award for International Group.

 Personnel

+Credits adapted from Concrete and Gold liner notes.